Skip to content

 How Signal-Based Intelligence Works

-Platforms built on signal intelligence, like Embers, have a simple but incredibly effective premise: public engagement is a powerful buying signal.
+Platforms built on signal intelligence, like Embers, have a simple but incredibly effective premise: public engagement is a powerful intent signal.
 Think about it.
 When someone likes, comments on, or shares a post about a specific business challenge, they’re essentially raising their hand.

 The best part?
 These tools don’t need your LinkedIn password, a browser extension, or any direct access to your account.
 Their process is clean and hands-off.
-First, they monitor public engagement on specific LinkedIn posts—maybe yours, a competitor’s, or an industry thought leader’s.
+First, they monitor public engagement on specific LinkedIn posts, maybe yours, a competitor’s, or an industry thought leader’s.

 Then, for every person who engages, the platform automatically finds and enriches their public professional data, giving you their job title, company, and other key details.
 This transforms a noisy, chaotic feed of activity into a prioritized list of warm leads who are already thinking about your solution.
 It’s a fundamental shift from quantity to quality.